Edna Indermaur

-Edna Freda Indermaur (December 21, 1892 - January 10, 1985) was an American contralto singer.
+Edna Freda Indermaur (December 21, 1892 – January 10, 1985) was an American contralto singer.
+She made her debut at the Aeolian Hall in Manhattan.
+Throughout her career, Indermaur performed in recitals around New York, at Winthrop University in South Carolina, and with the Minneapolis Symphony Orchestra in Minnesota.

 Biography

-Indermaur was born on December 21, 1892, in Buffalo, New York, United States.
-She was of Swiss descent and a member of the In der Maur family.
+Indermaur was born on December 21, 1892, in Buffalo, New York to Ulrich Indermaur and Fredericka Lang.
+Indermaur was of Swiss descent and a member of the In der Maur family.

-Indermaur made her musical debut at the Aeolian Hall.
+Indermaur made her musical debut at the Aeolian Hall in New York City in 1922.
 She performed as a soloist, as a duet performer with Dicie llowvlia, and with the Artone Quartet.
 Indermaur had a successful career performing in recitals around New York as well as performances at Winthrop University, the Buffalo Festival, and with the Minneapolis Symphony Orchestra.

-She married Ernest Eugene Zerkel on May 24, 1926.
+She married Ernest Eugene Zirkle, a member of the United States Army Hospital Corps, on May 24, 1926 in New York City.
+They had one daughter.
 Indermaur died on January 10, 1985, in Sacramento, California.